cyrillef/FBX-glTF/README.md

        open the solution Property Manager and edit the User Macro FBX_SDK to point to the root of your FBX SDK.
 	   Another way is to edit the Fbx.props file and manually change the path before step 2.

   4. Build the FBX-glTF solution.
-Nuget will install 'casablanca' for you upon building.
+NuGet will install 'casablanca' for you upon building.

 ### Mac OSX